carlosremuzzi/social-tools/draft_en.rst

 4.2 Open Standards
 ------------------

-Another requirement is the adoption of open standards.According to the European Free Software Foundation an Open Standard refers to a format or protocol that is:
+Another requirement is the adoption of open standards.According to the EUROPEAN INTEROPERABILITY FRAMEWORK FOR PAN-EUROPEAN eGOVERNMENT SERVICES an Open Standard refers to a format or protocol that is:

 - subject to full public assessment and use without constraints in a manner equally available to all parties;
 - without any components or extensions that have dependencies on formats or protocols that do not meet the definition of an Open Standard themselves;